x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-linked-mailboxes-exchange-2013-help.md

 3. On the **New linked mailbox** page, in the **Trusted forest or domain** box, select the name of the account forest that contains the user account that you're creating the linked mailbox for.
 Click **Next**.

 4. If your organization has configured a one-way outgoing trust where the Exchange forest trusts the account forest, you're prompted for administrator credentials in the account forest so that you can gain access to a domain controller in the trusted forest.
-Type the user name and password for an administrator account in the account forest, and then click **Next**.
+Type the username and password for an administrator account in the account forest, and then click **Next**.

     > [!NOTE]
     > You won't be prompted for administrator credentials if you've created a two-way trust or have created another one-way outgoing trust where the account forest trusts the Exchange forest.